KaiTheRedNinja/Jumbleum/Notes.docc/Computing/Topics/Ethical Social Economic issues/Data Corruption.md

 # Data Corruption

-**Data corruption** occurs when computer data is made unusable by errors or alterations.
-This can happen during the reading, writing or transmission of data.
+Data corruption occurs when computer data is made unusable by errors or alterations

 ## Effects of Corruption and Data Loss
 If the corrupted data cannot be recovered/replaced, this results in **data loss**.
 The effects vary depending on